vizv/scripts/docs/gui/quantum.rst

 Quantum stockpiles work by linking a "feeder" stockpile to a one-tile minecart hauling route.
 As soon as an item from the feeder stockpile is placed in the minecart, the minecart is tipped and all items land on an adjacent tile.
-The single-tile stockpile in that adjacent tile will holds all the items and is your quantum stockpile.
-You can also choose to not have a receiving stockpile and instead have the minecart dump into a pit (perhaps filled with magma).
+The single-tile stockpile in that adjacent tile holds all the items and is your quantum stockpile.
+You can also choose to not have a receiving stockpile and instead have the minecart dump into a pit (perhaps a pit filled with magma).

 Before you run this tool, create and configure your "feeder" stockpile.
 The size of the stockpile determines how many dwarves can be tasked with bringing